syncfusion-content/blazor-docs/blazor/diagram-classic/getting-started.md

 documentation: ug
 ---

-N> Syncfusion recommends using [Blazor Diagram Component](https://blazor.syncfusion.com/documentation/diagram/getting-started) which provides better performance than this diagram control.
+N> Syncfusion&reg; recommends using [Blazor Diagram Component](https://blazor.syncfusion.com/documentation/diagram/getting-started) which provides better performance than this diagram control.
 Blazor Diagram Component will be actively developed in the future.

 # Getting Started with Blazor Diagram Component

 This section briefly explains about how to include a Diagram in your Blazor Server-Side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion&reg; Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) page for the introduction and configuring the common specifications.

-## Importing Syncfusion Blazor component in the application
+## Importing Syncfusion&reg; Blazor component in the application

  1. Install **Syncfusion.Blazor.Diagrams** NuGet package to the application by using the **NuGet Package Manager**.
  2. You can add the client-side style resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.